 is the baseband WUR signal on transmit chain

-The transmitted RF signal is derived by up-converting the complex baseband signal, which consists of several fields.
+The transmitted RF signal is obtained (#566) by up-converting the complex baseband signal, which consists of several fields.
 The timing boundaries for the various fields are shown in Figure 32-10 (Timing boundaries for the WUR PPDU Fields) where NWUR-Sync is the number of WUR-Sync symbols and is defined in Table 32-4 (Frequently used parameters).